agnescameron/blog/_posts/2024-12-12-satellite.md

 <span class="marginnote">
 	<img src="{{ '/img/bellingcat/manchester-parish.png' | prepend: site.baseurl }}" alt="main"/>
-	forest mines in Manchester Parish, highlighted using the bauxite band comparison
+	forest mines in Manchester Parish, highlighted using the bauxite band comparison (Google Earth Engine/Landsat 8)
 </span>

 To check that the mining sites we have found are what they seem to be, it’s possible to cross-reference government-issued mining licenses worldwide using the USGS Mineral Resources map.
 This is most accurate within the United States, but contains information about mines worldwide.
 Wikimapia also contains mines on an infrastructure layer, though they typically record fewer sites.